Your guide to the best, most responsible whale watching destinations

 Iceland’s wild coastlines and fjords are havens for a wealth of marine life.
 In the vibrant northern town of Húsavík, often described as the whale watching capital of Europe, summer brings frequent visits from humpback whales, minke whales, and white-beaked dolphins.

 Commitment to responsibility is evident in the calibre of local operators, many certified by globally recognised schemes.
-There’s growing innovation, with several tours running on renewable energy or carbon-neutral vessels, such as silent electric boats which minimise intrusion and offer a serene experience.
+There’s growing innovation, with several tours running on renewable energy or using silent electric boats which minimise intrusion and offer a serene experience.
 These advancements showcase how environmental stewardship and exceptional wildlife encounters can go hand in hand.

 Japan: a new chapter in marine tourism